 In addition to registering an emergency contact, students residing in on-campus housing have the option to identify confidentially, an individual to be contacted by NDMU in the event the student is determined to be missing for more than 24 hours.
 If a student has identified such an individual, Public Safety will notify that individual no later than 24 hours after the student is determined to be missing.
 A student who wishes to identify a confidential contact can do so through the Office of Housing and Residence Life website or via the Housing Intent Form (returning students) or New Student housing Application (new students).
 A student's confidential contact information will be accessible only by authorized campus officials and law enforcement to investigate the missing person report only.
-For any resident younger than 18, and not an emancipated individual, the University is required to notify a custodial parent or guardian no later than 24 hours after the time that the resident is determined to be missing by Public Safety and Housing and Residence Life staff.
+For any resident younger than 18, and not an emancipated individual, the University is required to be missing by Public Safety and Housing and Residence Life staff.